 - a.
 Identify the following: - a.
 Response variable. - b.
 Factor(s) and levels of each factor. - c.
 Experimental units. - b.
 Is this a designed experiment or an observational study?
 Explain. - c.
 Formulate the appropriate null and alternative hypotheses. - d.
-Construct a QQplot for the data in each of the four treatment groups.
+Construct a QQplot for the data in each of the four treatment groups (just like you did in spss homework 2).
 Copy and paste these qqplots into your document.
 Reduce their sizes so you can fit all four in one page.
-Based on these plots, draw a conclusion regarding the normality of these data. - e.
+Based on these plots and the Shapiro-Wilk test for normality, draw a conclusion regarding the normality of these data. - e.
 Obtain the standard deviations of each treatment group using SPSS.
 Using our rule of thumb (max. std < 2min. std), do the data satisfy the assumption of equal standard deviations?
 Explain why or why not. - f.
 Run the ANOVA procedure, then copy and paste the relevant SPSS output. - g.
 Based on the SPSS output, write your conclusion.
 Explain how you arrived at this conclusion.

-IV.
+III.
 (Linear Regression) Using the "Health Exam Results" data (the data you used for the previous SPSS project), use SPSS to fit a regression line to model the weight (y) of a person based on (a) height and (b) waistline.